 It was a long night.
 The monitor gave just enough activity after a minute of CPR that we had to keep going even though the guy’s chances were very slim.
 Fire got on scene and Tommy started trying to intubate, but the laryngoscope kept bringing up turkey sandwich.
 The firefighters and I rotated doing CPR while Tommy smeared gob after gob of partly digested food like pâté onto the inner lining of a red haz bag.
 Eventually we got the guy tubed.
 His cardio kept flopping and starting back up with just enough activity for hope.

 At one point I stood up to stretch my legs.
-Across the room, the family was piled around a card table in the corner, faces downcast, their arms draped around one another, watching their patriarch recede into eternity past indifferent, knee-jerk bureaucracy.
-Past us, on the other side.
+Across the room, the family was piled around a card table in the corner, faces downcast, their arms draped around one another, watching their patriarch recede into eternity past indifferent, knee-jerk bureaucracy—past us, with two forms of state-issued ID over his eyes.
 We were the boatmen.

 After three hours, Tommy advised the family that things weren’t going to turn around.
 They nodded stoically.
 We called up to the hospital and signed the necessary forms.
 Then we packed up our equipment in haz bags and debriefed with the firefighters before leaving them to wait for the coroner.